KJRB

 KJRB (790 AM) is a commercial radio station in Spokane, Washington.
-KJRB is owned by Stephens Media Group, through licensee SMG-Spokane, LLC, and airs a classic rock radio format.
+KJRB is owned by Stephens Media Group, through licensee SMG-Spokane, LLC, and airs a mainstream rock radio format.
 It calls itself "94.1 The Bear".

 KJRB has a daytime power of 4,400 watts; at night, to protect other stations on AM 790, it reduces power to 34 watts.
 It uses a non-directional antenna at all times.
 The transmitter is on East Stutler Road off U.S. Route 195 in Spangle, Washington.
 KJRB also simulcasts on FM translator 94.1 K231CU, powered at 99 watts.